cryptocreeper94-sudo/garagebot/replit.md

 # Overview

 GarageBot is a comprehensive auto parts aggregator platform unifying inventory from over 40 retailers into a single searchable interface.
-It enables users to search for parts across all vehicle types, including cars, trucks, RVs, boats, ATVs, motorcycles, and more.
-The platform aims to provide the "Right Part.
+It aims to provide the "Right Part.
 First Time.
-Every Engine."
+Every Engine." across all vehicle types (cars, trucks, RVs, boats, ATVs, motorcycles).

 Key capabilities include:
 - Unifying parts search from 40+ retailers.